 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term stay patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+This metric is a measure of the percentage of short-term stay patients that saw functional improvements.

 Scores for Abilene, TX